abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/typescript/benchmarking.md

 - **`for` loop** → Executes the target function multiple times and records the duration of each run.
 - **`totalTime / iterations`** → Calculates the **average execution time** across all runs, similar to how **JMH (Java Microbenchmark Harness)** operates in Java.

-This JMH-style benchmarking approach provides **more accurate and repeatable performance metrics** than a single execution, making it ideal for performance testing on ARM-based systems.
+This JMH-style benchmarking approach provides **more accurate and repeatable performance metrics** than a single execution, making it ideal for performance testing on Arm-based systems.

 ### Compile the TypeScript Benchmark
 Compile the TypeScript benchmark file into JavaScript: